opticaltara/Canvas/README.md

 Sherlog Canvas will:
 1. Store your connection details securely
 2. Start the appropriate MCP server for each connection
-3. Index schema information for AI context
-4. Automatically connect your AI agents to these data sources
+3. Automatically connect your AI agents to these data sources

 ### Manual MCP Server Setup